SUMMARY OF POSITION:

 · Demonstrated understanding of current and emerging trends in the assigned disciplinary areas.

 · Knowledge of electronic resources and information technologies related to the assigned disciplinary areas.

-· Familiarity with or capacity to learn about and support the interdisciplinary needs of scientists and engineers.
+· Familiarity with or capacity to learn about and support the interdisciplinary needs of humanists in the digital era.

 · Excellent oral and written communication skills.